kubeshop/testkube-docs/docs/articles/vault-install.md

 }
 ```

-Create service account, `vault-dex`, then bind it to a Vault role, `dex`, which
+Create a service account, `vault-dex`, then bind it to a Vault role, `dex`, which
 has the above policy attached to it.

 In the `testkube-enterprise` chart configure the following values to properly